 “It is easy to find restaurants in Mexico City that serve one of my all time favorite dishes – authentic Spanish Paella or Paella a la Valenciana.
 However, Paella is not Kosher!

 So several years ago, when I began to exclude pork and shellfish from my diet as part of keeping kosher, I never thought I would again be able to enjoy that rich, saffron flavored authentic taste of a Spanish Paella.
 I was determined to find a way to adapt this delicious and unique dish to fit my dietary restrictions.
 I found that experimenting and innovating paid off, and allowed me to come up with my own kosher version of paella.

 I have come to the conclusion that the most important ingredient in Paella, kosher or not, is a very high quality saffron.
 I buy my saffron in the Persian markets here in Los Angeles; I do not recommend the saffron available in supermarkets.
-For the rest of my flavoring, I turn to onion, garlic, red pimento, chicken, polish sausage, and imitation shrimp or surimi.
-Wikipedia defines surimi as follows: “Surimi is a Japanese loan word referring to a fish-based food product that… is typically made from white-fleshed fish (such as pollock…”
+For the rest of my flavoring, I turn to onion, garlic, red pimento, chicken and Kosher Polish Sausage.

 4 cups Hot water or clear chicken stock